Fight poverty, not income inequality

 To be clear, these are manageable problems.
 But they are problems nonetheless.
 Some number of Americans, above and beyond the wealthy, will be worse off because the riches of the very wealthy have declined.

-And it's not as if people on the lower end of the income scale feel happier or more healthy because the wealthiest are now poorer.
+And it is not as if people on the lower end of the income scale feel happier or healthier because the wealthiest are now poorer.
 For most Americans, life goes on; their main economic concern is that high inflation will eat into potential wage gains.

 For at least two decades, the attention given to rising income and wealth inequality was huge, among both policymakers and academics.
 Over the last decade, the attention given to falling income and wealth inequality has been tiny.
 Our views of this issue, shaped by the media, may be seriously out of date.

+That is why I am not cheering at its decline, and why I suspect not everyone else is, either.
+The real challenge is not how to reduce the difference in wealth between the rich and the poor.
+It is how to reduce poverty.

-Tyler Cowen is a Bloomberg Opinion columnist.
-He is a professor of economics at George Mason University and writes for the blog Marginal Revolution.
-He is coauthor of "Talent: How to Identify Energizers, Creatives, and Winners Around the World."
+Tyler Cowen is a Bloomberg opinion columnist.
+He is a professor of economics at George Mason University.